opencv/opencv/modules/core/doc/basic_structures.rst

     Returns the total number of array elements.

-The method returns the number of array elements (e.g. number of pixels if the array represents an image).
+The method returns the number of array elements (a number of pixels if the array represents an image).

 .. index:: Mat::isContinuous